MewX/mewx.github.io/_posts/2023-11-07-hayato-sumino-first-recital-in-sydney.md

 - J.S.
 Bach: Italian Concerto BWV 971
 - Gershwin: 3 Preludes
 - Gershwin: Rhapsody in Blue

+All those piece picks are really classical!
+They are very pleasant to listen to!

 Here are some live photos during the two sections.
 You can always feel joys from his performance, which I really love!